Phreak87/OilMeter/README.md

 # OilMeter

-Measure oil consumption on a ESP8266 via TCS34725 or APDS9960 color sensors and the burner status-LED or HC-SR04/JSN-SR04T distance-sensor (currently implementation phase).
+Measure fluid consumption and levels on a ESP8266 via
+- TCS34725 or APDS9960 color sensors and the burner status-LED.
+- HC-SR04/JSN-SR04T distance-sensor (just leveling).
+- Prepared also for ():
+- VL53L0X Laser Distance (Not use for clear Water or add a swimmer)
+- SKU237545 Pressure Sensor
+- HK1100C Pressure Sensor
+- HX711 weight Sensor
+- Trigger Sensor

 ## Oilmeter comes with the following features included:
 - First start as AccessPoint (OilMeter, PWD: OilMeter), after saving Wifi-Settings it will connect to default Wifi.